j3nsykes/Tiny-Trainer/README.md

 # BLE Tiny Motion Trainer

-A desktop application for training machine learning models with Arduino Nano 33 BLE Sense.
-Collect sensor data, train models in your browser, and deploy them back to Arduino for on-device inference.
+Inspired by [Google Creative Lab's Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer), this is a desktop application for training machine learning models with Arduino Nano 33 BLE Sense.
+It expands beyond motion sensing to also collect sensor data for colour and motion, train models in your app, and deploy them back to Arduino for standalone on-device classification.

 ## Features